|

 Some content is applicable to older Astro-Cams using Parallel Port, and users who just want to update their Roboscope already in-use.

-1) Create a physical parallel port (if none exists presently).
+1) Create a physical parallel port for your Roboscope Accessory Cable (if none exists presently).

 3) Use kernel-mode drivers (if your OS is blocking direct-access to a parallel port address that you know is valid and shows).